tdwg/bdq/tg2/_review/docs/terms/bdqcore/index.md

 #### Description

-A count of the number of distinct AMENDMENT tests that have a Response.status="AMENDED" for a given record.
+A count of the number of distinct AMENDMENT Tests that have a Response.status="AMENDED" for a given record.

 #### Specification

-The number of tests of output type AMENDMENT that have been run against the record and have proposed changes to the record (Result.status="AMENDED")
+The number of Tests of output type AMENDMENT that have been run against the record and have proposed changes to the record (Result.status="AMENDED")

 #### Information Elements
 Consulted: